vineethMM/nand2tetris/learning-logs/alu.md

 *  The number of operations supported by ALU is a major design concern.
 *  The trade off here is hardware-software.
 Given the fact that all the Arithmetic and Logic operations can be achieved through a basic set of operations, the designer can choose which all operations should be implemented on hardware, apart from the basic ones consider cost-performance trade offs.
-* Memory chips.
-   Here, we introduce the discrete time concept (rather than considering time as continuous).
-This is important to abstract way the delays in propagating the voltage in physical implementation.
-Basic unit of time is one clock cycle.
-Memory chips are nothing but circuits that can `remember` high/low voltage over discrete time.
-They are called sequential chips.